-- Portfolio Building: Create impressive, working projects that you can showcase on your resume or GitHub to attract employers.
+- Portfolio Building: Ship projects you can show on GitHub or a personal site to attract recruiters.

 Programming Project Ideas by Skill Level

 Below you’ll find 30+ programming project ideas organized by difficulty.
-Each project includes the skills you’ll learn, estimated time to complete, and recommended technologies.
-Start with beginner projects and work your way up as your confidence grows.
+Each project includes the skills you’ll practice, an estimated time to complete, and the recommended tech stack.
+Start at your current level and progress upward — each tier builds on the last.

 Beginner Programming Projects (0–6 months experience)